The gross-net equation

 It’s clear: leasing a bike is cheaper than actually buying one yourself.
 Once you’ve finished leasing as an individual and fully acquired your bicycle, you will have saved on average 40% compared to buying the same bike privately.
 Not only that, but you also enjoy the same tax benefit on accessories, maintenance and insurances.

 So, forget the old misconception about bicycle leasing.
 Because leasing a bike over buying is a much better deal!
 Not sure which two-wheeler to go for?
 A reliable e-city bike?
 A spacious cargo bike?
 A fast speed pedelec?
-Find out what’s best for you with our bike guide and choose your dream bicycle for your commute.
+Find out what’s best for you with our bike guide and choose your perfect bicycle for your commute.

 Want to lease a bicycle through your work?